-4 A reinsurance pool may also be able to establish catastrophe models to enhance the market's understanding of cyclone risk and these models could assist the prioritisation of risk mitigation.
+&lt;sup>4 A reinsurance pool may also be able to establish catastrophe models to enhance the market's understanding of cyclone risk and these models could assist the prioritisation of risk mitigation.

-- 21.1 Should there be a time-based cut-off to exempt new builds from the pool? - 21.2 Should the pool only allow new builds that have been built to adequate standards and in suitable locations?
+- 21.22.
+How should the pool's design seek to discourage any increase in risky behaviour?
+For example: - 21.122.1 Should there be a time-based cut-off to exempt new builds from the pool?
+No - 21.22.2 Should the pool only allow new builds that have been built to adequate standards and in suitable locations?
+Yes